-You need to take some precautions prior to the procedure.
-If you are taking any blood-thinning medication or over-the-counter anti-inflammatory, you need to discuss this with the surgeon prior to sclerotherapy.
-You may need to temporarily stop taking these medications before surgery.
+You need to take some precautions before the procedure.
+If you are taking any blood-thinning medication or over-the-counter anti-inflammatory, you need to discuss this with the surgeon before sclerotherapy.
+You may need to stop taking these medications before surgery temporarily.
 You will also need to avoid putting any lotion or oil on your legs before surgery.
-You will be also asked to not eat or drink for at least 12 hours prior to the procedure.
-There may be some specific preparations your surgeon will ask of you, just make sure to ask a few days prior to surgery.
+You will also be asked to not eat or drink for at least 12 hours before the procedure.
+There may be some specific preparations your surgeon will ask you, just make sure to ask a few days prior to surgery.

 After the procedure itself, you may experience some bruising or minor swelling in the areas treated.
 This is normal.
 You should see the results of the sclerotherapy in about 4-6 weeks after the injections.
 We stress that you wear compression stockings and follow the instructions that we provide to you after the procedure.

 Any surgical procedure will have certain side effects.
 Fortunately, the side effects of sclerotherapy are very mild and short-lived.
 Many patients will experience itching or swelling at the injection site that fades within a few days.
 Longer side effects include a bumpy vein or browning of the vein that will fade over time.
 Many patients see the discoloration disappear within a year.
 If you have questions about any of the side effects of sclerotherapy, we invite you to speak with one of our experienced doctors at 972-298-6641.

 If our team could be your advocate beyond the procedure, we would.
 We do everything we can to help you feel prepared, ready to recover, and on your way to a new you.
 Dr. Jeffrey D. Hopkins focuses on his patient’s needs first and foremost.
 We ensure the health, safety, and the desired outcome every time.